A hybrid discrete-continuum modelling approach for the interactions of the immune system with oncolytic viral infections: Description of the agent-based model and formal derivation of the corresponding continuum model

 Letting $\tau,\delta\to 0$ in such a way that $\frac{\delta^2}{2\tau}\to \tilde{D}$ and assuming that there are the functions $u\in C^2([0,+\infty)\times\R)$ such that $u_{j}^{n}=u(t_n,x_j)$, $i\in C^2([0,+\infty)\times\R)$ such that $i_{j}^{n}=i(t_n,x_j)$, $z\in C^2([0,+\infty)\times\R)$ such that $z_{j}^{n}=z(t_n,x_j)$ and $\phi\in C^2([0,+\infty)\times\R)$ such that $\phi_{j}^{n}=\phi(t_n,x_j)$ we formally obtain (see Appendix \ref{app:derivation}) the following system of reaction-diffusion PDEs

 where $D\coloneqq \theta \tilde{D}$, $D_z\coloneqq \theta_z \tilde{D}$, $\chi\coloneqq \nu \tilde{D}$ and

-The first two equations are the ones studied in Ref. \cite{morselli23} with the addition of the death term related to the immune system; we therefore expect to recover similar results for small $\zeta$.
+The first two equations are the ones of Eq. \eqref{eq:l} with the addition of the death term related to the immune system; we therefore expect to recover similar results for small $\zeta$.
 This system resembles some of the models discussed in Ref. \cite{painter19} for the interactions between cancer and different kinds of immune cells, with the relevant differences being that one of our equations is integro-differential (as in Ref. \cite{almeida22}) and that the infection significantly affects the dynamics, spatially and temporally.

 In the next Section we consider the two-dimensional radially equivalent version of this problem.
 Hence, we assume that